 How long is my fertility window?

 The fertility window has a length of 8 days.
-The fertility window begins when sperm can theoretically survive within your body (7 days) long enough to fertilise an egg.
+The fertility window begins when sperm can theoretically survive within your body (7 days) long enough to fertilize an egg.
 The fertility window ends with the maximum lifespan of an egg.
-As an egg can only survive 1 day outside of the ovaries, the window ends 1 day after ovulation.
+As an egg can survive 1 day outside of the ovaries, the window ends 1 day after ovulation.

 What age do girls get their first period?

 Girls generally get their first period around the age of 10-12, although it can happen as early as 8.
 A sign that you will begin your periods soon is the growth of underarm and pubic hair, and periods typically start two years after breasts begin to grow and one year after the appearance of white vaginal discharge.